-This week’s guest post is an interview with writer Trevor Williams, who is currently working on his first novel.
-Enjoy
+It’s Wednesday so time for a new guest post.
+Today’s guest post is an interview with writer Trevor Williams, who is currently working on his first novel.
+Enjoy!

 Q01 – When did you decide you wanted to become a writer?

 Probably as young as eight years old, back when my stories were text combined with drawings I made in elementary school.